Buckinghamshire-Digital-Service/buckinghamshire-council/docs/service-directory.md

 Parsing and validation is done using https://github.com/lidatong/dataclasses-json/.
 Expect to see validation error exceptions if API shape changes.

 ## Configuration
-The API endpoints are configured in Wagtail admin under "Service directory" -> "Directories".
+The API endpoints are configured in Wagtail admin under "Service directory" -> "Directories" and "Service directory" -> "Management APIs".